Thrive

 Through our comprehensive ELSA support we provide a range of programmes of regular sessions that help children learn to manage their feelings and teach them strategies that will help promote their learning at school.

-Individual work, group work and interventions designed to meet specific needs, with Nurture staff using a range of activities and interventions including ELSA sessions.
+• Individual work, group work and interventions, designed to meet specific needs.

 Thrive sessions for individuals or small groups